FAQ

 Can independent and unaffiliated teams take part in the training?

-How many teams can represent one organisation?
+How many teams can represent one organization?

-Only one team per organisation.
+Only one team per organization.

 Do I need to go anywhere to participate in the training?